 Horn, I.S.
 (2007).
 Fast kids, slow kids, lazy kids: Framing the mismatch problem in math teachers’ conversations, Journal of the Learning Sciences, 16(1), 37-79.

 Horn, I.S.
-(In preparation).
+(2017).
 What Do You Think and Why?
 Supporting Students to Share their Mathematical Ideas.
 Portsmouth, NH: Heinemann.

 Horn, I.S.
 (2012).
 Strength in Numbers: Collaborative Learning in Secondary Mathematics.
 Reston, VA: National Council of Teachers of Mathematics.